lucas-montes/bita/README.md

    ```

 2. Install dependencies:
-  If you don't use nix and direnv
+  If you don't use nix and direnv you may want to create a virtualenv before installing
    ```bash
    pip install -r requirements.txt
    ```